odinuv/web/articles/programming/git.md

 ![Git after merge](/articles/programming/git-after-merge.png)

 ## Conflicts

+{: .alert}
+You will encounter conflicts in Git, you need to know how to resolve them.
+There is no way how to avoid this situation, there are only ways how to minimise their occurrence.

 A conflict happens when two programmers made changes into same file on same lines.
 One of them (the quicker one) already committed and pushed his changes and the other one needs to solve the conflict.
 Git will report a conflict with a message and you are required to resolve the conflict before you can continue.
 A conflict can occur when work was